amosproj/amos2021ss02-project2-context-map/README.md

 Current development concentrates on creating a minimum viable product for KMAP.
 Core functionality will be integrating graph data bases, visualizing the graph data in a modular dashboard, and exploring the data with a no-code query builder.

 ## How to build
 > :warning: **There is currently no common build system in place.
-Currently development focuses on this issue, which is tracked by [#37](https://github.com/amosproj/amos-ss2021-project2-context-map/issues/37) and [#60](https://github.com/amosproj/amos-ss2021-project2-context-map/issues/60).**
+Current development focuses on this issue, which is tracked by [#37](https://github.com/amosproj/amos-ss2021-project2-context-map/issues/37) and [#60](https://github.com/amosproj/amos-ss2021-project2-context-map/issues/60).**

 ### Prerequisites
 1. Clone the repository via